dtemir/connect-uis/README.md

 ## Model changes

-If you change anything in a file titled `models.py` that defines the database schema, make sure to make migrations and apply them
+If you change anything in a file titled `models.py` that defines the database schema, make sure to make migrations and apply them.

 ```bash
 (venv) $ python3 manage.py makemigrations